grahamwhiteuk/NetworkManager-anyconnect/README.md

 ### Building an RPM

-There are a few ways to achieve this so here's an example to build an installable RPM file using [mock](https://github.com/rpm-software-management/mock) to build a package for Fedora 32 on x86_64 (omit the first couple of commands if you've already run them):
+There are a few ways to achieve this so here's an example to build an installable RPM file using [mock](https://github.com/rpm-software-management/mock) to build a package (omit the first couple of commands if you've already run them):

 ```shell
 cd NetworkManager-anyconnect